by-jp/www.byjp.me/content/notes/twitter/388987282415710208/index.md

 - imported
 - from-twitter
 ---
-Heard this earlier today, I really should go back through my old albums more often\! ♫ One Of These Mornings – Moby [https://spoti.fi/IXKcqm](https://spoti.fi/IXKcqm)
+Heard this earlier today, I really should go back through my old albums more often! ♫ One Of These Mornings – Moby [https://spoti.fi/IXKcqm](https://spoti.fi/IXKcqm)